British Ambassador to Switzerland and to Liechtenstein

-List of lawyers and interpreters
+- List of translators and interpreters in Switzerland

 How else we can help

 In addition to the services listed above we can also help British nationals requiring emergency consular assistance in the following ways:

-provide information about transferring funds
+- provide information about transferring funds

-offer support and help in a range of other cases, such as child protection and abductions, kidnappings or someone who is missing abroad and how to make a missing persons report
+- offer support and help in a range of other cases, such as child protection and abductions, kidnappings or someone who is missing abroad and how to make a missing persons report

-make special arrangements in cases of terrorism, civil disturbances or natural disasters
+- make special arrangements in cases of terrorism, civil disturbances or natural disasters

 UK law says we have to charge for some services.
-Details of our current fees and the standards of service you can expect to receive are on display in all our consular offices
+Details of our current fees and the standards of service you can expect to receive are on display in our Consular section.

 What our consular section cannot do for you